altormon/ASAP/README.md

 Usage
-1. Inside the ASAP folder, create a new folder called Input.
-Place all the images you want to analyze inside this folder.
+1. Inside the ASAP folder, place all the images you want to analyze inside the Input folder.
 2. Run the inference script using the pre-trained model (stomata_model.pt is already included):

 cd %USERPROFILE%\Documents\ASAP